dhaneshwarpatidar/progressivewebappdemo/README.md

-# Best Progressive Web App
+# Progressive Web App Demo
 ### What's this project?
 This is a demo of Progressive Web App with features like Home Screen, Splash Screen, Lite app.